lauragift21/cf-fullstack-ai-workshop/part-3.md

 - Create a `/api/chat`endpoint that accepts user input and responds with AI-generated content

-- Learn how to use AI Gateway to call models (e.g., OpenAI or Anthropic)
+- Learn how to set up AI Gateway

 ## 🛠️ Instructions